Mummies Alive!: Production

-The series ran for one season of 42 episodes; the last two episodes link together to end the show, as it appears episodes 38–40 were the finale of the first season.
+The series ran for one season of 42 episodes; the last two episodes link together to end the show, as it appears that the episodes 38–40 were the finale of the first season.
 A second season was planned, but due to low ratings, it was canceled.

 Eric and Julia Lewald, writers/producers for Mummies Alive!, were also head writers for the third season of the Gargoyles animated series.
 The programs share common plot elements, including a group of warriors from the past that awaken in the present to fight a wealthy, immortality-obsessed enemy; their initial difficulties in adapting to the modern world; the use of mythological figures in numerous episodes; and a recurring femme fatale antagonist.
 These similarities made Mummies Alive! vulnerable to criticism describing it as little more than a Gargoyles clone.